“Africa is not self-sufficient for any vaccine or medicine” – Jeune Afrique

 Covid-19: BioNTech’s plan to produce vaccines in Africa

 The WHO announced in February 2022 that six African countries – Senegal, South Africa, Egypt, Kenya and Tunisia, Nigeria – will benefit from a messenger RNA (mRNA) vaccine manufacturing program .
-What could this technology transfer change in the future?
+What might this technology transfer change in the future?

 mRNA, as we have seen with Covid-19, makes it possible to produce vaccines in a very short time.
 It is a flexible technology.
 The idea is that tomorrow, in the event of another global emergency, we can very quickly develop a vaccine, that Africa does not yet find itself in this situation where vaccines are manufactured in countries to which the continent does not don’t have access.
 This is for Africa to gain autonomy in its ability to develop vaccines, then to deploy them.
 Today, each country establishes its own roadmap in this area.